-In 2010-11 the University proposes to set a maximum fee of £3,290 for all fulltime first degree courses for UK and EU students.
+In 2011-12 the University proposes to set a maximum fee of £3,375 for all fulltime first degree courses for UK and EU students.
 In subsequent years we propose to raise the fee by the inflationary increase, as determined by Parliament.

-Fees for full-time HND, HNC, Foundation Year 0 and Foundation Degree courses will also attract a maximum fee of £3,290.
+Fees for full-time HND, HNC, Foundation Year 0 and Foundation Degree courses will also attract a maximum fee of £3,375.
 In some cases, the university may decide to set a lower fee.
-For example, the fee for the Foundation Degree in Rehabilitation Studies will be limited to £2,100 as part of the university's corporate and social responsibility policies.
 Full details of any other such reductions will be available on the university's website www.bcu.ac.uk